The refined class number formula for Drinfeld modules: Nuclear automorphisms

 {}(ii) If $\varphi$ and $\psi$ are locally contracting then so are the sum $\varphi+\psi$ and composition $\varphi\psi$. }\end{remarks}

 \begin{remark} \end{remark}

 In applications of the general theory to Drinfeld module actions in \S \ref{5}, we are interested in the following type of example.

-\begin{example} {\em If $V$ is also a topological $R[Z]$-module and $W$ is an open, torsion-free $R[Z]$-submodule of $V$ that is also $R$-projective, then one may take $U_i=Z^{i}\cdot W$.
+\begin{example} {\em If $V$ is also a topological $R[Z]$-module, with respect to the $Z$-adic topology on $R[Z]$, and $W$ is an open submodule of $V$ that is $R$-projective and has no $Z$-torsion, one may take $U_i=Z^{i}\cdot W$.
 In this case, the action on $V$ of any polynomial without constant term in $R[Z]$ is locally contracting.

 If, in this setting, $V$ is also an $R[Z]\{\tau\}$-module and $W$ is a submodule, then the action of $\tau$ is locally contracting, since $\tau\cdot U_i=\tau Z^{i}\cdot W=Z^{iq}\tau\cdot W\subseteq Z^{iq}\cdot W=U_{iq}$. }\end{example}